Länsimetro: Controversy and alternatives

-In 2002, a joint study by the city of Helsinki, the city of Espoo, and the Ministry of Transport and Communications compared the impact of the metro extension with that of building a bus rapid transit system.
+In 2002, a joint study by the city of Helsinki, the city of Espoo, and the Ministry of Transport and Communications, compared the impact of the metro extension with that of building a bus rapid transit system.
 The running costs of the systems were estimated to be roughly equivalent.
 The metro extension would reduce emissions in Helsinki, but feeder buses would increase them in Espoo.
 The metro would make it faster and more convenient to travel to Helsinki from the parts of Espoo near the new stations, but would increase the travel time from outlying areas.

 A second study by the same parties, published in 2004, investigated the alternative option of a light rail line.
-Its supporters claimed that it would be cheaper, faster to implement, and more environmentally friendly than a traditional metro line.
-The primary disadvantage of the metro was seen to be the requirement to build denser housing along the line to make it more efficient.
-Espoo is a relatively loosely built city with many detached houses, leading to its reputation as an upper middle class city.
-There have been fears that constructing the Länsimetro would create tighter residential centres around each new metro station, and that therefore the "image" of Espoo might suffer.
-Supporters of the metro point out that as the population of the Helsinki area keeps increasing through domestic and international migration, building more housing is necessary in any case.

-Opponents of the light rail line noted that it would be yet another form of rail transport among the already diversely composed rail transport network in the capital area (trams, railway, metro); and that passengers could travel on the same metro system between all stations in Espoo and all stations in Helsinki, while constructing a light rail line would lead to all passengers travelling between east Helsinki and Espoo having to switch train systems.
-Supporters of the light rail line claimed that it could be easily integrated with the existing Helsinki tram network and that it would be much cheaper to build than the metro extension.

 In 2006, an informal private-sector shadow plan for a light rail alternative called TramWest was released.
 According to its critics, the plan underestimated costs and that the line was partly placed in areas where it would have been impossible to implement.
 TramWest also included many level crossings, which, if done badly, would slow down public transport.
 The proposed tracks would also have cut through the parks next to the Kiasma museum and the Helsinki Music Centre, and all the lines would have terminated at the Elielinaukio square next to the central railway station, without being integrated with any existing or future rail system.
 A revised version of the plan was released in early 2008, claiming to address most of these concerns.
 It proposed connecting Espoo with both the Länsiväylä and with Helsinki's city centre, with the eastern terminus being relocated to either Viikki or Laajasalo.